 In this guide, we’ll take a look at HMRC EIS guidance and discover the Enterprise Investment Scheme tax benefits.
 We’ll also research the EIS scheme requirements, the official rules and claiming tax relief on EIS investment (UK).
 Before you invest, it’s good to be aware of how the income tax relief under the scheme works.
 Therefore, if you’re looking to benefit from some EIS tax breaks, it’s good to know how the rules work first.

-In general, Venture Capital Trust schemes (VCT), of which EIS is one, offer tax relief to UK individuals.
-These schemes encourage individuals to invest in companies and social enterprises and in return they receive tax relief.
-Notably, the companies and enterprises are not on any recognised stock exchange.
-The schemes that are out there that you can take part in, are:
+In general, Venture Capital Schemes (VCT), of which EIS (UK) is one, offer tax relief to UK individuals (not companies).
+These schemes encourage individuals to invest in companies and social enterprises.
+In return, they receive Enterprise Investment Scheme tax relief.
+What’s more, these companies and enterprises aren’t on any recognised stock exchange.
+Therefore, the schemes which are available that you can take part in are:

 - Enterprise Investment Scheme (EIS).

 - Seed Enterprise Investment Scheme (SEIS).

 An individual can invest in one or more of these schemes in the UK.
 As a result, they’ll receive tax relief against their UK income tax bill.

 As a limited company contractor or individual how do VCT schemes work?
 Basically, you can personally invest directly in a company or enterprise that qualifies for one of these schemes.
 What’s more, the types of business that offer EIS opportunities are often knowledge intensive companies (KIC).
 Also, to qualify for the scheme, they must operate a qualifying trade.
 There’s more on the HMRC website with regards to what are EIS qualifying companies, how to meet the eligibility criteria and how to apply for this.
 To sum up, it’s key to note that investing into EIS qualifying shares in new start-ups are on a personal basis, rather than through your UK contractor limited company or other business.